dominique-mueller/my-open-source-setup/README.md

 version for some dependency, it will automatically create a new branch, upgrade the dependency (while also updating the npm lock file) and open up a Pull Request containing all the information necessary to make an informed decision.

+> I've also tested **[Greenkeeper](https://greenkeeper.io/)**, but I found Renovate to be more reliable.
+Also, Renovate is able to correctly
+> increment version numbers, meaning it keeps the `x.x.x` syntax.
+Also, it works with npm lock files by default.

 ### Setup

 Renovate can be setup for selective repositories using the **[Renovate GitHub app](https://github.com/apps/renovate)**.
 Once activated, it